AbeerKaram/sliding-puzzle-1/README.old.md

 ## User story:
 - As a user, I want to play game
-- As a user, I want to simple game without complication
+- As a user, I want to play a game that it was easy and simple.
+- As a user, I should see many squares that hold numbers which is not arranged and one empty square.
+- As a user, I should arrange these numbers to win the game